appsody/website/content/docs/faq.md

 * are being initialized into the same directory as a previous project

 Their entry is removed from the `project.yaml` file and the associated volumes are deleted.
 This validation ensures that volumes exist for current projects only and that volumes are not reused between different projects of the same name.

+## 12. How do I deploy my application to a local Minikube cluster?

+Currently, Appsody only supports using a local Docker daemon.
+If you use the Minikube docker daemon, issuing `eval $(minikube docker-env)` , [appsody extract](docs/cli-commands/#appsody-extract) and [appsody build](docs/cli-commands/#appsody-build) commands will not work as expected.

+To workaround this issue, use your local Docker daemon.
+You can do this by unsetting the `DOCKER_HOST`, `DOCKER_CERT_PATH` and `DOCKER_TLS_VERIFY` environment variables.
+Then use [appsody deploy --push](docs/cli-commands/#appsody-deploy) to push your image to an external Docker registry, and configure Minikube to pull from this registry.